First Survey of Mount Everest

 With the increment of advanced technology and gear, climbing Mount Everest has been a piece of cake.
-A survey to measure the success rate of the Everest Expedition concluded that the expedition of the world's highest peak has been doubled in the last three decades.
+A survey to measure the success rate of the Everest Expedition concluded that the expedition of the world's highest peak has doubled in the last three decades.
 Despite the success rate, the death rate has remained unchanged.
 The average death rate of the first climber to Everest has remained 1% since 1990.
-A study published in PLS One clearly showed the success and death rate for first-time climbers in the period of 2006 till 2019.
-In the last few years, the craze of conquering the peak of the Everest base camp has increased significantly.
-At the base camp of the mighty Mount Everest, we can see hundreds of climbers and Sherpa camping and wait for the perfect time to conquer this mighty peak.
+A study published in PLS One clearly showed the success and death rate for first-time climbers in the period 2006 to 2019.
+In the last few years, the craze for conquering the peak of the Everest base camp has increased significantly.
+At the base camp of the mighty Mount Everest, we can see hundreds of climbers and Sherpa camping and waiting for the perfect time to conquer this mighty peak.

-If you want to witness the magnificence of Everest however don’t want to take the risk of climbing then the Everest Base Camp trek will the best option for you to enjoy the bewitching beauty of the glorious peak.
+If you want to witness the magnificence of Everest but don’t want to take the risk of climbing then the Everest Base Camp trek will the best option for you to enjoy the bewitching beauty of the glorious peak.

 Pack your bag and get on the next journey to witness the Mighty Everest standing tall behind the infinite blue sky.
 You can directly book the trip to the classic trek to Everest base camp or make a custom itinerary.

 Himalayan Scenery Treks and Expedition is the Nepal base Tour and Travel company that has been providing trekking, tour, and adventure activities all around Nepal, Tibet, and Bhutan.
-For us, your safety and comfort are at the highest priority.
-Join a journey with us, and we will make sure that you satisfied and have a story to tell to your friends and family when you fly back to your home.
+For us, your safety and comfort are the highest priority.
+Join a journey with us, and we will make sure that you are satisfied and have a story to tell to your friends and family when you fly back to your home.

 Best Ever Trekking Packages For Everest Region